 Returning to the U.K. in 2003, to Cambridgeshire, Solomon’s mother asked him if ballet was still something he wanted to do.
 As she was often working, and childcare was not really an option, dance became an after-school activity for him.
 Soon enough he found himself auditioning for the Royal Ballet School, the prestigious centre for classical ballet training.
 Young Solomon arrived with a dreadlocked afro, and began his first audition.
 A week later he received a letter saying he hadn’t got through to the next audition.
 This came around the same time as an outbreak of head lice at his school, which forced Solomon to shave off his hair, and during a fortnightly class at the Royal Ballet School, held for children too young to join the school itself, the much less hirsute Solomon was offered a full scholarship having yet to pass an audition.

-Read the full story in Issue 71 of The Rake - on newsstands now.
+You can read the full story in Issue 71 of The Rake.